 Every household in Tokyo is sure to have some hyakkin, items bought at any of the 100 yen stores that are now an indispensable part of life for the busy city inhabitant.
 Almost anything anyone needs, and any useful item that can be invented can be found in big Daiso and Seria stores.
-And yet anyone who regulars these thrifty stores has surely experienced coming into a 100 yen store to buy just one or two items and then coming out with big bags of shopping they probably didn’t need necessarily.
+And yet those who regularly visit these thrifty stores have surely experienced coming into a 100 yen store to buy just one or two items and then coming out with big bags full of unnecessary things.

 As you probably know not all items found in the 100 yen store are necessarily cheap.
 Part of the profit to be gained is lining up items slightly overpriced along with the underpriced items.
 Also, not so recently, 100 yen stores began selling items that are multiples of 100, meaning 200, 300, even up to 6 or 700 yen.
 What you need to know is how to differentiate those overpriced items from the cost worthy ones and save you from the overshopping syndrome.

 What items will you not regret buying at the 100 yen store?

 1, Chopsticks, eating utensils, bowls are all worth buying.
 You have to eat to live and if you have no particular desire to use elegantly designed plates and glasses then the 100 yen ones should be fine.